CSchank/petri-app-land/Readme.md

 _Static files will be rebuilt if there are changes, so don't edit them as you will lose work from them._

+## Compiling Net Graphs
+When you generate your code, you will be given the code to generate codegraphs with `dot`.
+Either run them through dot, or use the following website: https://dreampuf.github.io/GraphvizOnline/.
+Copy the code from the dot file in `MyNewPetriProject/Diagrams/` into the website to preview it.

 # Updating your version of PAL
+New versions of PAL are currently posted on GitHub as releases/tags.
+PAL contains a built-in way of updating your project to the newest version so you never miss out on new fixes and features!
+To update your project's version of PAL:

-1. Ensure that you have run `stack build` for your project.
+1. Ensure that you have run `stack build` for your project (at some point in the past).
-2. Run `stack exec pal-update`
+2. Run `stack exec pal-update`.
 3. If an update is available, type y/Y to install the update.
 4. The newest version of PAL and the templates will be installed.
 5. Regenerate your project with `stack exec pal-exe` and rebuild your project using `stack build` to use the newest version of PAL.

-## Compiling Net Graphs
-When you generate your code, you will be given the code to generate codegraphs with `dot`.
-Either run them through dot, or use the following website: https://dreampuf.github.io/GraphvizOnline/.
-Copy the code from the dot file in `MyNewPetriProject/Diagrams/` into the website to preview it.